• 24 hour numbers

 • Follow the care, service, or treatment plan developed, or if you do not, accept responsibility for the consequences.

-• Be courteous to MIT Medical staff and respect MIT Medical property.
+• Be courteous to MIT Health staff and respect MIT Health property.

-• Promptly meet any financial obligation to MIT Medical.
+• Promptly meet any financial obligation to MIT Health.

 Further Questions